-You Don’t Need to Yell.
+You Don’t Need to Yell: Better Communication with Hearing Loss

 Woman frustrated by unclear speech- yelling not helpful- isolation- communication- withdrawal